 If you look at any app store, you’re likely to find dozens of blood pressure measurement apps for your smartphone.

-“These don’t work and have not been rigorously tested,” Dr. Laffin says bluntly.
+Dr. Laffin is blunt: “These products don’t work and have not been rigorously tested.”

 Certain apps claim to measure your blood pressure through pulse wave velocity, which essentially looks at the wave form in the artery of your finger.

-“But those are often inaccurate,” he adds.
-The last thing you want is to obtain false information and be falsely scared — or falsely reassured — about your blood pressure numbers.”
+“But those are often inaccurate,” he continues.
+The last thing you want is to obtain false information and be falsely scared — or falsely reassured — about your blood pressure numbers.